 III.B.1.
-There should be at least three approved categorical positions per PGY level.
+The program must offer at least four resident positions.
 (Core)

 Background and Intent: Programs are required to request approval of all complement changes, whether temporary or permanent, by the Review Committee through ADS.
 Permanent increases require prior approval from the Review Committee and temporary increases may also require approval.
 Specialty-specific instructions for requesting a complement increase are found in the "Documents and Resources" page of the applicable specialty section of the ACGME website.